fsouza/blog/content/2021-02-12-prettierd-neovim-format-on-save/index.md

 ## Intro

-Back in June 2020, when I was migrating my Neovim configuration to Lua and to the native LSP client available in neovim 0.5.0, my main language at work was TypeScript and we used [prettier](https://prettier.io) to keep our code formatted, and I had it configured to format-on-save with [coc-prettier](https://github.com/neoclide/coc-prettier).
+Back in June of 2020, when I was migrating my Neovim configuration to Lua and to the native LSP client available in neovim 0.5.0, my main language at work was TypeScript and we used [prettier](https://prettier.io) to keep our code formatted, and I had it configured to format-on-save with [coc-prettier](https://github.com/neoclide/coc-prettier).
 One of the first issues I ran into was performance: saving files became deadly slow, to the